-In the C code, the Memory application makes calls to the Memory_alloc() and Memory_free() APIs.
-It allocates a block from the default heap by passing NULL as the first parameter to Memory_alloc(), then frees the block back to the default heap by again passing NULL as the first parameter to Memory_free().
+In the C code, the Memory application makes calls to the Memory\alloc() and Memory\free() APIs.
+It allocates a block from the default heap by passing NULL as the first parameter to Memory\alloc(), then frees the block back to the default heap by again passing NULL as the first parameter to Memory free().

+'''

+Ptr buf;

-buf = Memory alloc(NULL, 128, 0, NULL);
+buf = Memory_alloc(NULL, 128, 0, NULL);

-Memory free (NULL, buf, 128);
+Memory free(NULL, buf, 128);

+'''

-C.5 Dynamic Module Application Sizes
+D.5 Dynamic Module Application Sizes